History of underwater diving: Surface-supplied diving equipment

-Two English inventors developed diving suits in the 1710s.
-John Lethbridge built a completely enclosed suit to aid in salvage work.
-It consisted of a pressure-proof air-filled barrel with a glass viewing hole and two watertight enclosed sleeves.
-After testing this machine in his garden pond specially built for the purpose, Lethbridge dived on a number of wrecks: four English men-of-war, one East Indiaman, two Spanish galleons, and a number of galleys.
-He became very wealthy as a result of his salvages.
-One of his better-known recoveries was on the Dutch Slot ter Hooge, which had sunk off Madeira with over three tons of silver on board.

-At the same time, Andrew Becker created a leather-covered diving suit with a windowed helmet.
+In the early 18th century, the Englishman Andrew Becker made a leather-covered diving suit with a windowed helmet.
 The suit used a system of tubes for inhaling and exhaling, and Becker demonstrated his suit in the River Thames at London, during which he remained submerged for an hour.
 These suits were of limited use as there was still no practical system for replenishing the air supply during the dive.